 2. Share living expenses

 It goes without saying that living with roommates comes with expenses – from laundry detergent to olive oil to electricity bills.
 Creating a system to pay for these costs can be tough, and the last thing you want is a strain on your relationship.
 Considering this, what’s the best way to split your living expenses?

 You can take one of two approaches: pay for your own items, or share your expenses.
-Typically, roommates gravitate towards the latter option: it seems more fair, and can help avoid any “who owes what” confusion.
+Typically, roommates gravitate towards the former option: it seems more fair, and can help avoid any “who owes what” confusion.